-The IB’s goal is to educate the whole person, to help students become responsible, compassionate citizens.
-The CAS requirement encourages students to share their energy and special talents with others: students may, for example, participate in theatre of musical productions, sports and community service activities.
-Students should, through these activities, develop greater awareness of themselves and concern for others, and the ability to work co-operatively with other people.
+The IB’s goal is to educate the whole person and to help students become responsible, compassionate citizens.
+The CAS requirement encourages students to share their energy and special talents with others: students may, for example, participate in theatre or musical productions, sports and community service activities.
+Students should, through these activities, develop greater awareness of themselves and concern for others, and the ability to work cooperatively with other people.

 – Creativity is interpreted broadly.
 It includes a wide range of arts activities but can also be defined as the creativity students show in designing and implementing service projects or learning a new skill